KaryFramling/py_ciu_image/README.md

 # py.ciu.image
-Contextual Importance and Utility (CIU) for image explanation
+Contextual Importance and Utility (CIU) for explaining image classification

 # Background

 CIU was developed by Kary Främling in his PhD thesis *Learning and Explaining Preferences with Neural Networks for Multiple Criteria Decision Making*, (written in French, title *Modélisation et apprentissage des préférences par réseaux de neurones pour l'aide à la décision multicritère*), available online for instance here: https://tel.archives-ouvertes.fr/tel-00825854/document.
 It was originally implemented in Matlab and has later been re-implemented in Python and R (package `ciu`) for tabular data.

-This `py.ciu.image` package implements CIU for image recognition "explanation" using e.g. saliency maps.
+This `py.ciu.image` package implements CIU for explanation of image classification results.

+# Current status

+This package will be fundamentally modified "soon".
+It is now almost completely specific for the study of bleeding in gastro-enterological images, reported in the paper [Explainable artificial intelligence for human decision support system in the medical domain](https://www.mdpi.com/2504-4990/3/3/37).
+The intention is to make it universally usable, like the initial R implementation ([https://github.com/KaryFramling/ciu.image](https://github.com/KaryFramling/ciu.image)) that was used in the paper.
+However, it is unlikely that the R package would be further developed due to the lack if deep neural network implementations in R and that the transfer of images between R and python is slow.

 # Installation